 Blake was born with an extra thumb, mild hearing loss in one ear and mild hypospadias.
 His extra thumb was removed at Seattle Children's Hospital when he was only a year old.
 The doctors at Children's suggested he see a geneticist to see if any of his abnormalities were connected.
 After nine months and many tests, Blake was diagnosed with Fanconi anemia when he was almost two years old.

 Blake's family was almost immediately connected with The Fanconi Anemia Research Fund and were able to attend Camp Sunshine the following summer.
 At Camp Sunshine in Casco, Maine they connected with other families who were going through the some of the same things they were.
 That's where Blake met Isaac and Avery.
 Now the Robison family travels to Maine every summer to continue making those irreplaceable connections to other families who are affected by Fanconi anemia.

 Blake and his family live life to the fullest everyday.
-They fundraise for FARF because that is one thing they can control in this awful disease.
-Supporting research so that Blake and other kids with FA have a better chance at living a long happy life is a high priority.
+They fundraise for FARF because that is one thing they can control with this awful disease.
+Supporting research so that Blake and other kids with FA have a better chance at living a LONG happy life is a high priority.